burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 auto a = [=]() ->void  { aa = 1; };
 ```

-Even though the lambda closure will be an object of a class, its function call operator will still have access to all protected and private members of the class provided with `[this]` pointer to the object.
+Even though the lambda closure will be an object of a class, its function call operator **will have access to all protected and private members of the class** provided with `[this]` pointer to the object.
 Example:

 ```cpp
 class X {